 I recently purchased a Lenovo Legion Y540 laptop.
 Prior research revealed that people were having problems with wireless connections, screen brightness and some other usual suspects.

 My research also indicated that later versions of the Linux kernel fixed all/most of these issues.
-So I installed Xubuntu 19.10 which provides kernel version 5.3.
-Standard Ubuntu 19.10 or newer should give the same results.
+So I installed Xubuntu 20.04 LTS which provides kernel version 5.4.
+Standard Ubuntu 20.04 LTS or newer should give the same results.

 This is not a review, but a collection of notes for those who intend to purchase the same laptop.